nforgeio/neonKUBE/README.md

     ![Skype Connections](./README/SkypeConnections.png)
   * **Restart Skype**

-4. Install **Visual Studio Community Edition 15.4.1** from [here](https://www.visualstudio.com/downloads/).
+4. Install **Visual Studio Community Edition 15.4+** from [here](https://www.visualstudio.com/downloads/).
 Do a full install to ensure that you have everything.
 This an overkill, but it may help prevent build problems in the future.

   * Select **all workloads** on the first panel
-  * Select **individual components**
-  * Click to select **all components**
   * Click **Install** (and take a coffee break)

 5. Create a **shortcut** for Visual Studio and configure it to run as **administrator**.
 To build and run NeonForge applications and services, **Visual Studio must be running with elevated privileges**.